2025年の予定

-The Salvation Army has its own brass band, performing at various gatherings and volunteers.
-We carry out activities for the purpose of worshiping and evangelizing Christianity and getting to know the work of the Salvation Army, and the profits obtained from these activities are used to fund various type of activities.
-The Salvation Army uses brass band as a pipe organ in our worship services and other gatherings.
-It is also known as the “Walking Pipe Organ” (It is also called "British style brass band" to distinguish it from the so-called brass band).
+The Salvation Army has its own brass band that performs at various gatherings and supports volunteers.
+Our activities aim to worship and evangelize Christianity, promote awareness of the Salvation Army's work, and the profits generated from these activities are used to fund various programs.
+The Salvation Army uses the brass band much like a pipe organ in worship services and other gatherings.
+It is often referred to as the "Walking Pipe Organ," and is also known as a "British-style brass band" to distinguish it from other brass bands.

-Regulations do not allow Salvation Army brass bands to participate in championship competitions, such as the British Open.
-It is also out of the scope of the Salvation Army and its band.
-It is our policy not to participate in such an important opportunity in the brass band world, but we continue to have a positive influence on each other with other brass bands, such as activities as a music band and composition of new works.
+Regulations generally prevent Salvation Army brass bands from participating in championship competitions like the British Open.
+This falls outside the scope of the Salvation Army and its bands.
+Our policy is not to participate in such events in the brass band world, but we maintain a positive influence through musical collaborations and the composition of new works.

-When it comes to composition, there are many great professional Salvation Army composers including Eric Ball, Erik Reisen, Dean Goffin, Wilfred Heaton, and recent composers include Peter Graham, Kennis Downey, William Heims, James Carnau, and many other composers have produced outstanding works in the Salvation Army and the general musical world.
+Regarding composition, there are many accomplished Salvation Army composers, including Eric Ball, Erik Leidzén, Dean Goffin, and Wilfred Heaton.
+More recent composers include Peter Graham, Kenneth Downie, William Himes, James Curnow, and many others who have produced outstanding works both within the Salvation Army and in the broader musical world.

-In recent years, changes have been seen, and at the special concert (Royal Albert Hall) held in connection with the championship final, excellent championship bands and Salvation Army bands (international staff bands, etc.) has also co-starred.
+In recent years, there have been changes, and at special concerts (such as at the Royal Albert Hall) held in connection with championship finals, top championship bands and Salvation Army bands (including international staff bands) have performed together.

-As of January 2018, 28,422 members of the Salvation Army brass band around the world perform for Christian worship and evangelism purposes.
-Most brass bands in the Japanese Salvation Army, apart from JSB, belong to Corps (church) or Division (parish).
-Corps bands or Division band are organized in Kanda, Kyobashi, Suginami, Kiyose, Shibuya Corps in Tokyo, Takasaki Corps in Kanto region, Engaru Corps in Hokkaido, West Japan Division (Osaka), and other brass band activities are carried out at social welfare facilities.
+As of January 2018, approximately 28,422 members of Salvation Army brass bands around the world perform for Christian worship and evangelism.
+Most brass bands in the Japanese Salvation Army, aside from the JSB, belong to Corps (church) or Divisions (parish).
+Corps bands or Division bands are organized in Kanda, Kyobashi, Suginami, Kiyose, and Shibuya Corps in Tokyo, Takasaki Corps in the Kanto region, Engaru Corps in Hokkaido, the West Japan Division (Osaka), and brass band activities are carried out at social welfare facilities.

 Reference: